 In infrared thermography, there are three wavelengths that can be broken down even further to specific wavelength ranges.
 The three wavelengths are: Short Wavelength Infrared (SWIR), Medium Wavelength Infrared (MWIR), and Long Wavelength Infrared (LWIR).

-All Thermal imaging devices operating on the infrared wavelength are, ‘imagers‘ that we commonly refer to as ‘cameras’, however they are really sensors that can detect radiated heat.
+All Thermal imaging devices operating on the infrared wavelength are, ‘imagers‘ that we commonly refer to as ‘cameras’, however they are actually sensors that can detect radiated heat.

 Short Wavelength Infrared (SWIR)